-The Commission intends to acquire service for Printing of File Covers for which specifications are given on Annex “A”.
+The Commission intends to acquire services for Procurement/Development of File Covers for which specifications are given on Annex “A”.

 Terms and Conditions

-Interest Firms must be registered with sales tax department and having national tax number (NTN).
+Interested Firms must be registered with sales tax department and having national tax number (NTN).

 Price must be inclusive of all taxes applicable by Govt. of Pakistan.